Erion Hoxhallari: 2018–19 season

 On 6 June 2018, Hoxhallari signed a new two-year contract with the club.

 Five days after signing the new contract with Tirana, Hoxhallari was sent on loan at Laçi for the two Europa League matches versus Anorthosis Famagusta.
 He took squad number 2, and made his debut in the first leg at Antonis Papadopoulos Stadium on 12 July, netting a first-half header to make it 1–0 for Laçi but in an eventual 1–2 defeat.
 In the second leg, Hoxhallari earned praise for his performance as Laçi won 1–0 thanks to a late winner to ensure the progression to next round through away goal rule.
 On 22 July, Laçi reached the agreement with Tirana to keep Hoxhallari for the next two Europa League matches.
 He featured in both matches versus Norway's Molde as Laçi was knocked out of the competition 5–0 on aggregate.

 International career

 He has been a former Albania youth international, playing with under-15, U-17, U-19, U-20 and U-21 levels.

 Albania U15

-Hoxhallari received his first international level call-up at age of 14 by coach Sulejman Demollari of the Albania under-15 squad, which were just founded in 2009 for participating in the 2010 Summer Youth Olympics (Football).
+Hoxhallari received his first international level call-up aged 14 by coach Sulejman Demollari of the Albania under-15 squad, which were just founded in 2009 for participating in the 2010 Summer Youth Olympics (Football).

 He made his under-15 debut on 17 October by featuring full-90 minutes in the match against Liechtenstein which ended in a 2–0 win.
 Then the team advanced to the final where they faced Montenegro two days later, losing 1–2 as Hoxhallari played another full-90 minute match, missing their participation in the 2010 Summer Youth Olympics finals.